 A Safe Place to Talk

-Sometimes, just having some people to talk to about your divorce and your feelings is what you need to get through the day without breaking down.
-When you are part of a divorce support group, you will have a safe place where you can talk about everything that’s happening.
+Sometimes, just having people to talk to is what you need to get through the day.
+When you are part of a support group, you have a safe place to vent.
+You might have friends and family, but they are not always the best place to talk about your divorce.

 Getting Feedback and Advice